Annapurna Base Camp Trek for Beginners | Beginners Guide to ABC trek

 Independent trekking is impossible at the Annapurna Base Camp, especially if you are a beginner.
 Trekking with an experienced guide is recommended for your enjoyment and safety.
 Also, consider hiring a porter.
 The porter will carry all your belongings, and you will be free to walk with stunning scenery in view.

-Read More: Can you Complete the Annapurna Base Camp Trek without a guide?
+Read More: Can you complete the Annapurna Base Camp Trek without a guide?

 How to Reach Annapurna Base Camp